 Candidates for Election to the CAA

-The CAA Nominating Committee present the following slates of candidates to serve on the CAA beginning January 1, 2019.
-Accredited programs will select from among the candidates to fill the five vacancies.
+The CAA Nominating Committee present the following slates of candidates to serve on the CAA beginning January 1, 2020.
+Accredited programs will select from among the candidates to fill the six vacancies.
 The name and affiliation of each candidate is listed below, along with the written statement from each candidate describing the expertise he or she would bring to the CAA.

-Slate for Academic Member in Speech-Language Pathology (three vacancies)
+Slate for Academic Members in Audiology (three vacancies)

 Department of Communication Sciences and Disorders